-Amy's 2nd album I’m in Crinoline has been enjoying radio and print success from WNYC: “Boiling over with life" to London’s Resonance and BBC Radio 3 and 6: “Bang up to date edge from someone whose music I'm very much enjoying in the moment...Terrific, absolutely terrific!” to Pitchfork Media: “Great music...with a voice as idiosyncratic as they come."
+Amy's previous album I’m in Crinoline enjoyed radio and print success from WNYC: “Boiling over with life" to London’s Resonance and BBC Radio 3 and 6: “Bang up to date edge from someone whose music I'm very much enjoying in the moment...Terrific, absolutely terrific!” to Pitchfork Media: “Great music...with a voice as idiosyncratic as they come."
 Co-Produced with Arif Mardin’s son Joe, I’m in Crinoline was released to a packed house at New York’s Joe’s Pub with live performances of her arrangements for her 7-piece band, wind septet and accordion quartet.

-An international touring artist, Amy has performed her songs at festivals and venues such as Italy’s UBI Jazz, Woma Jazz, Senigallia’s Notte Bianca, Geni Musicali, Croatia’s FoPa Festival of Performing Arts, Berlin’s Clavier-Cabinett, and London’s famed 12 Bar and Ray’s Jazz Shop.
+An international touring artist, Amy has performed her songs at festivals and venues such as Italy’s UBI Jazz, Woma Jazz, Senigallia’s Notte Bianca, Geni Musicali, Croatia’s FoPa Festival of Performing Arts, Berlin’s Clavier-Cabinett, and London’s famed 12 Bar, Ray’s Jazz Shop and The Vortex.
 Glowing Italian audiences recently returned Amy’s songs with a "tris" and her music was described in the press as "appassionata, introspettiva, dissonante e armonica" (Il Mattino di Padova).